20 Civic Center Plaza

 Santa Ana, CA 92701

-Ward 5 encompasses the central part of the city.
-Ward 5 is bound by 17th Street in the north, Willits Street in the south, Harbor Boulevard in the west, and I-5 in the east.
+Ward 1 is roughly located on the westernmost and southern portions of the City.
+Ward 3 is bound by Westminster Avenue in the north, MacArthur Boulevard in the south, Sail Street in the west, and Raitt Street in the east.
 Use this tool to find out which ward you live in.